 - Chicken Curry

-I also like that the recipes are budget friendly, and easy to add extra veggies to stretch the meat if needed.
-The spice combinations are great, yet easy, so there is no long list of ingredients to buy.
+I also like that the recipes are budget-friendly.
+It’s easy to add extra veggies to stretch the meat if needed.
+The spice combinations are flavorful but easy, so there is no long list of ingredients to purchase.

 Do you use a slow-cooker?
 Have you ever bulk prepared meals before?
 Share below!